Azure/Databricks360/walkthroughs/12_dwh_data-discovery.md

 For this specific example we are using the Janaury-April 2023 Yellow Taxi Trip Records (Parquet) files that can be found at [TLC Trip Record Data - TLC] (https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).

+1) Our first step is to add the January - April 2023 Yellow Taxi Trip Records files to the Databricks File Store (DBFS).
+To do so, go to Catalog and click + (Add Data) <BR>

+2) Now the Add Data screen will

 ```sql
 CREATE TABLE default.nyc_yellow_taxi (